charifmahmoudi/getstructure-particle/README.md

     }
 }
 ```
-**Device** Object that associate a photon to the **Device** at [Structure](https://www.getstructure.io/)
+**Device** Object that associate a photon to the **Device** at [Losant](https://www.losant.com/)

 Is a wrapper for all the MQTT communication.
-It provides simply an object GetStructure::Device that you deal with. and it represents the devices on [Structure](https://www.getstructure.io/) application.
+It provides simply an object GetStructure::Device that you deal with. and it represents the devices on [Losant](https://www.losant.com/) application.

 ```
 // The initialization of your device GetStructure::Device photon("YOUR-DEVICE-ID", "YOUR-ACCESS-KEY", "YOUR-ACCESS-SECRET");
 ```
-Just create your Json object and it send it for your to Structure application.
+Just create your Json object and it send it for your to Losant application.
 ```
 StaticJsonBuffer<100> jsonBuffer;
 JsonObject& root = jsonBuffer.createObject();